letsencrypt/cp-cps/CP-CPS.md

 ### 6.1.4 CA public key delivery to relying parties

-ISRG Public Keys are provided to Relying Parties as part of browser, operating system, or other software trusted root certificate lists.
+ISRG Root CA Public Keys are generally provided to Relying Parties as part of browser, operating system, or other software trusted root certificate lists.
+ISRG Subordinate CA Public Keys are generally provided to Relying Parties by Subscribers as part of a TLS handshake.

 ISRG Public Keys are also available in the Certificate Repository.